Scaling a business requires top-level talent.

 If you’re stuck and don’t know where to start, check out our guide and in-depth reviews of the best recruiting software.
 Regardless of your business size or industry, this resource will help you find the best software for your unique needs.

-For the purposes of this tutorial, I’m going to walk you through creating a hiring process with Workable.
+For the purposes of this tutorial, we’re going to walk you through creating a hiring process with Workable.

 The steps will be the same no matter what tool you decide to use.
 But the dashboards and user interface will vary from platform to platform.